minhoheo/minhoheo.github.io/getting_involved.md

             <h3 style="text-align: left;">&#128506; <b>Location</b></h3>
             <p class="margin-left">
-                If you are wiling to meet in-person, feel free to e-mail us and visit!
+                If you are willing to meet in person, feel free to e-mail us and visit!
 Our lab is located at: <br>9th building, 85 Hoegi-ro, Cheongnyangri-dong, Dongdaemun-gu, Seoul.
             </p>